osmanbaskaya/osmanbaskaya.github.io/_posts/2015-10-25-jBLAS-with-OpenBLAS.markdown

 ant dynamic-lean-jar
 ```

 OpenBLAS and LAPACK libraries are installed in `/usr/lib` on my machine.
 If you install it somewhere else please change the `/usr/lib` with an appropriate path.
 Instead of using `ant` in the last step, I tried `make all-jars` but it gives me error such as `lean-jar does not exist in the java-blas project`.
 Since the libraries are most likely not used by other processes, instead of building dynamic jar, I tried static jar by running the command `ant static-lean-jar`.
-Although I managed to create a jar, I tested and it doesn't work paralel.
+Although I managed to create a jar, I tested and it doesn't work parallel.

 [The simple java code and the Makefile](https://github.com/osmanbaskaya/osmanbaskaya.github.io/tree/master/code/2015-10-25-jBLAS-with-OpenBLAS-code).
 In order to run the code you just need to create a directory named jars and run `make test`.

 I am trying to figure it out if there is a way to create static version of the jar.
 When I have the answer, you will have, too :).